Guided Speculative Inference for Efficient Test-Time Alignment of LLMs: Background

+Since BoN greedily selects the response that maximizes the reward, it is also sometimes referred to as \textit{hard} best-of-$n$.
+When the reward model is suboptimal, best-of-$n$ is known to be prone to \textit{reward hacking}~\citep{skalse2022definingcharacterizingrewardhacking}, which can be mitigated by sampling via \textit{soft best-of-$n$}.

-\emph{Soft} best-of-$n$ (S-BoN) \citep{verdun2025softbestofnsamplingmodel} weighs each draw by $w_i \;\propto\; \exp\bigl(\beta\,r(x,y_i)\bigr)$, then sample a response $y_i$ with probability $w_i/\sum_j w_j$.
-We denote the soft best-of-$n$ distribution over $y$ by $\pi_{\beta,B}^{r,n}(\cdot\mid x)$.
-Note that both soft and hard BoN can be applied both to one-shot generation (where the complete response it generated in one step) or reasoning tasks, where the $y_i$ correspond to reasoning steps, and the BoN procedure is repeatedly applied.
+\textbf{Soft Best-of-$n$ Sampling.} Soft best-of-$n$ (S-BoN) \citep{verdun2025softbestofnsamplingmodel} weighs each drawn sample by a temperature-scaled softmax $w_i \;\propto\; \exp\bigl(\beta\,r(x,y_i)\bigr)$ (where $\beta$ is an \textit{inverse temperature}), then samples a response $y_i$ with probability $w_i/\sum_j w_j$.
+We denote the soft best-of-$n$ distribution over $y$ by $\pi_{\beta,B}^{n}(\cdot\mid x)$.
+Note that both soft and hard BoN can be applied to one-shot generation (where the complete response it generated in one step) or reasoning tasks, where the $y_i$ correspond to reasoning steps, and the BoN procedure is repeatedly applied.
 In this work, we focus on reasoning tasks.
-By moving from hard to soft best-of-$n$, the distribution $\pi_{\beta,B}^{r,n}(\cdot\mid x)$ enjoys a KL bound to the tilted distribution $\pi_{\beta,B}$ \citep{verdun2025softbestofnsamplingmodel}:
+By moving from hard to soft best-of-$n$, the distribution $\pi_{\beta,B}^{n}(\cdot\mid x)$ enjoys a KL bound to the tilted distribution $\pi_{\beta,B}$~\citep{verdun2025softbestofnsamplingmodel}: \looseness-1

-\textbf{Speculative Decoding.} Speculative decoding (SD) \citep{leviathan2023fastinferencetransformersspeculative} accelerates sampling from $\pi_B$ by first drawing proposals from $\pi_S$ and then accepting or rejecting them based on a criterion derived from the ratio $\pi_B/\pi_S$.
-On rejection, one falls back to direct sampling from $\pi_B$.
-SD provably samples from the distributions of $\pi_B$.
-The core idea is that $k$ tokens can be sampled from $\pi_S$ autoregressively, but verified by $\pi_B$ in parallel, thus generating up to $k+1$ tokens from $\pi_B$ with a single forward pass of $\pi_B$.
-Variants of SD include \textit{block verification} \citep{sun2025blockverificationacceleratesspeculative} where sequences of draft tokens are verified jointly instead of token-by-token, and \textit{SpecTr} \citep{sun2024spectrfastspeculativedecoding} which allows for verification of multiple draft sequences in parallel by framing SD as an optimal transport problem.
-SD has also been combined with early-exiting \citep{liu2024speculativedecodingearlyexitingfaster}, and \citep{bhendawade2024speculativestreamingfastllm} propose using $n$-gram predictions of $\pi_B$ as drafts, which alleviates the need for an auxiliary model.

-A recent work proposes RSD (reward-guided speculative decoding) \citep{rsd}, an algorithm in which samples are generated from $\pi_S$, and a threshold on the reward of the samples from $\pi_S$ determines whether one should resample from $\pi_B$, or accept the sample from $\pi_S$.
-While this approach shares similarities with GSI, it only provides a guarantee on the expected reward: under the assumption that $\E_{\pi_B}[r(y\mid x)]\ge\E_{\pi_S}[r(y\mid x)]$, RSD satisfies $\E_{\pi_{\text{RSD}}}[r(y\mid x)]\ge \E_{\pi_S}[r(y\mid x)]$, which in the worst case does not yield any improvement over the small model $\pi_S$, and also does not guarantee anything about the policy $\pi_{\text{RSD}}$ itself.
-As we will see in Section \ref{sec:gsi}, GSI provides guarantees on the induced policy directly.
+In other words, the tilted distribution $\pi_{\beta,B}$ can be approximated by soft best-of-$n$ sampling by letting $n\to\infty$. \citet{aminian2025bestofnsmoothinglenskl} provide a thorough theoretical analysis of soft best-of-$n$ compared to regular best-of-$n$ and show it can mitigate reward hacking.